luminus-framework/luminus/resources/md/clojurescript.md

 The library attempts to automatically discover the encoding based on the response headers, however the response format can be specified explicitly using the `:response-format` key.

-The `error-handler` function is expected to to accept a single parameter that contains the error response.
+The `error-handler` function is expected to accept a single parameter that contains the error response.
 The function will receive the entire response map that contains the status and the description of the error along with any data returned by the server.

 * `:status` - contains the HTTP status code
 * `:status-text` - contains the textual description of the status